loconomics/loconomics/docs/App Overview.md

       - /Marketplace: All communications for Marketplace bookings (from the Loconomic's website/app)
       - /ServiceProfessionalBooking: All communications for bookings made by the service professional

-### Building the source code
-**All next commands must be executed in a command line/terminal at the project directory**

-Run next command:
-> grunt build

-It will recreate the content of the /build and /phonegap folders.

-To test the webapp in the browser, a lightweight built-in http server is being used (*connect*), to start it, run next command and keep the task alive:
-> grunt connect:atbuild

-But *it's better* to run next special task, that performs the previous one and other things:
-> grunt atwork

-- runs the *connect* server at http://localhost:8811/
-- runs the *watch* task that will listen for changes on source files to automatically rebuild the needed files (specific builds are performed, like build-js, build-css, depending on the modified files;
-when they finish, the browser can be refreshed to try latest changes).
-- by modifying the package.json file (to update the version number, for example :-), the *watch* task will run the *grunt build* task, rebuilding everything; when it finishs, the /build/latest.zip file is ready to be sent to PhoneGap Build, and the phonegap folder is ready to perform local PhoneGap builds.
-- when the build ends, a notification is sent to the system (more info at https://github.com/dylang/grunt-notify).

 **PhoneGap Build** cloud service is used to create the intallation packages for iOS and Android.